Identity theft: Identity cloning and concealment

-In this situation, the identity thief impersonates someone else to conceal their own true identity.
-Examples are illegal immigrants hiding their illegal status, people hiding from creditors or other individuals and those who simply want to become "anonymous" for personal reasons.
-Another example is posers, a label given to people who use someone else's photos and information on social networking sites.
-Posers mostly create believable stories involving friends of the real person they are imitating.
-Unlike identity theft used to obtain credit which usually comes to light when the debts mount, concealment may continue indefinitely without being detected, particularly if the identity thief can obtain false credentials to pass various authentication tests in everyday life.
+In this situation, the identity thief impersonates someone else to conceal their true identity.
+Examples include illegal immigrants hiding their status, people hiding from creditors or other individuals, and those who want to appear "anonymous" for personal reasons.
+Another example is posers, a term used to describe people who use someone else's photos and information on social networking sites.
+Posers often create believable stories involving friends of the person they are imitating.
+Unlike identity theft used to obtain credit, which usually comes to light when the debts mount, concealment may continue indefinitely without being detected, particularly if the identity thief can obtain false credentials to pass various authentication tests in everyday life.

 Criminal identity theft

-When a criminal fraudulently identifies themselves to police as another individual at the point of arrest, it is sometimes referred to as "Criminal Identity Theft."
-In some cases, criminals have previously obtained state-issued identity documents using credentials stolen from others, or have simply presented a fake ID.
-Provided the subterfuge works, charges may be placed under the victim's name, letting the criminal off the hook.
+Criminal identity theft is when a criminal fraudulently identifies themselves to police as another individual at the point of arrest.
+In some cases, criminals have obtained state-issued identity documents using credentials stolen from others, or have simply presented a fake ID.
+Provided the subterfuge works, charges may be placed under the victim's name, letting the criminal avoid charges.
 Victims might only learn of such incidents by chance, for example by receiving a court summons, discovering their driver's licenses are suspended when stopped for minor traffic violations, or through background checks performed for employment purposes.

 It can be difficult for the victim of criminal identity theft to clear their record.
-The steps required to clear the victim's incorrect criminal record depend on which jurisdiction the crime occurred and whether the true identity of the criminal can be determined.
+The steps required to clear the victim's criminal record depend on which jurisdiction the crime occurred and whether the true identity of the criminal can be determined.
 The victim might need to locate the original arresting officers and prove their own identity by some reliable means such as fingerprinting or DNA testing and may need to go to a court hearing to be cleared of the charges.
 Obtaining an expungement of court records may also be required.
 Authorities might permanently maintain the victim's name as an alias for the criminal's true identity in their criminal records databases.
-One problem that victims of criminal identity theft may encounter is that various data aggregators might still have incorrect criminal records in their databases even after court and police records are corrected.
-Thus a future background check may return the incorrect criminal records.
-This is just one example of the kinds of impact that may continue to affect the victims of identity theft for some months or even years after the crime, aside from the psychological trauma that being 'cloned' typically engenders.
+One problem that victims of criminal identity theft may encounter is that various data aggregators might still have incorrect criminal records in their databases even after court and police records are corrected, potentially leading to future background checks returning incorrect criminal records.